-- Focused on stars harboring exoplanets, or thought to harbor exoplanets. - Includes Kepler data, and US portal to CoRoT data. - Those of you using Kepler data will get more of an introduction to this as part of your work. - Online tools to work with these data, like the periodogram service. - http://exoplanetarchive.ipac.caltech.edu/
+- Focused on stars harboring exoplanets, or thought to harbor exoplanets. - Includes Kepler data, and US portal to CoRoT data. - Anyone using Kepler data (none of you this year?) will get more of an introduction to this as part of your work. - Online tools to work with these data, like the periodogram service. - http://exoplanetarchive.ipac.caltech.edu/

 - Spitzer is both an active mission and no longer an active mission.
-Its entire archive is available through IRSA (coming up). - Those of you using Spitzer data will get more of an introduction to Spitzer in the context of your work. - Spitzer's data are available from the Spitzer Heritage Archive (SHA). - It is the testbed for a new "look and feel" for all of IRSA's holdings, and the same software is now used to serve several of the rest of IPAC's holdings - like Planck!
+Its entire archive is available through IRSA (coming up). - Those of you using Spitzer data will get more of an introduction to Spitzer in the context of your work. - Spitzer's data are available from the Spitzer Heritage Archive (SHA). - It was the testbed for a new "look and feel" for all of IRSA's holdings, and the same underlying software is now used to serve several of the rest of IPAC's holdings - like Planck!

-- Widefield Infrared Survey Explorer (WISE) is no longer an active mission.
-Its entire archive is available through IRSA (coming up). - They are still processing some of the archive, so there are still new data releases planned. - Those of you using WISE data will get more of an introduction to WISE in the context of your work. - WISE data (images and data tables) are available most transparently from the WISE archive.
+- Widefield Infrared Survey Explorer (WISE) is also both active and no longer an active mission.
+Its entire archive is available through IRSA (coming up). - WISE was on for ~13 months, then turned off, and recently reawakened. - Those of you using WISE data will get more of an introduction to WISE in the context of your work. - WISE data (images and data tables) are available most transparently from the WISE Image Server.